Neurosurgery Residency Program Information

 Call and Vacation Scheduling

 The UNC neurosurgery residency program maintains strict compliance to ACGME duty hour restrictions.
 Junior residents take progressively less in-house call during their training until they begin taking chief call.
+All resident call is taken at UNC Health’s main campus in Chapel Hill.
 Residents are given 15 business days of vacation per year.

 If you are interested in applying to our neurosurgery residency program, please submit all required materials by September 29, 2023.

-Questions regarding the neurosurgery residency application and interview process as well as general questions about our neurosurgery residency program may be directed at Dr. Eldad Hadar, Dr. Carolyn Quinsey or Julie Seger.
-Contact them through Julie Seger at:
+Questions regarding the neurosurgery residency application and interview process as well as general questions about our neurosurgery residency program may be directed at Dr. Eldad Hadar, Dr. Carolyn Quinsey.
+Contact Dr. Quinsey at:

 UNC Department of Neurosurgery